microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     1. Selecting the adjacent **X** to the left of the step name is also an option.

     ![Delete.](./Media/DeleteStep.png)

+# Close & Load

+1. Set the connectivity mode to DirectQuery

 # Next steps
 We hope this tour has shown how dataflows can provide a self-service, cloud-based, data preparation technology.